sarahwolf32/Image-to-Image-Translation/README.md

 To train your own model using this code:

-1. Format your training data as a folder of [x|y] images, each of size [img_size, 2 * img_size].
-By default, the code expects square images of size 256 on each side, but this can be changed in the ```architecture.py``` file.
+1. Format your training data as a folder of [x|y] images, where each has the shape [img_size, 2 * img_size].
+By default, the code expects an ```img_size``` of 256, but this can be changed in the ```architecture.py``` file.
 Just be sure to keep the size a power of two, and be aware that larger images require a larger generator and longer training times.

 2. Download this code and navigate into the project directory.